Lifestyle | Health & Wellness

 Infused Oils

 Whether olive oil based, or vegetable oil based, infused oils will allow you to have your garlic or onion flavor and stick to a low FODMAP diet at the same time – even during the Elimination phase.
+This is because fructans are water soluble but not oil soluble.
 Read our article on commercially prepared garlic-infused oils or you can also make your own Garlic-Infused Oil or Onion-Infused Oil.

 Dry Garlic & Onion Replacers

-In conventional recipes garlic powder and onion powder frequently called for.
-Several companies have come up with dry, granular products that can be used similarly.
-Take a look at Gourmend Garlic Scape Powder and Gourmend Garlic Chive Powder; Smoke n’ Sanity Essence of Garlic Salt; and FreeFod Garlic Replacer and FreeFod Onion Replacer.
+Several companies have come up with dry, granular products that can be used similarly to conventional garlic and onion powders.
+Look at Gourmend Garlic Scape Powder and Gourmend Garlic Chive Powder; Smoke n’ Sanity Essence of Garlic Saltand FreeFod Garlic Replacer and FreeFod Onion Replacer.
 They are all a little different from one another in taste and application.
 Experiment with them and find your favorites.

 Not all gluten-free flour is low FODMAP, and of course the low FODMAP diet is not a gluten-free diet.
-That said, we think the most helpful flour to keep on hand, and our #1 choice for a conventional all-purpose flour replacement, is Bob’s Red Mill Gluten Free 1 to1 Baking Flour.
-It is what we use most often in the Test Kitchen.
-You will be able to make Banana Bread Muffins, Pie Crust, cakes, cookies and thicken sauces with ease.
+That said, we think the most helpful flour to keep on hand, and our #1 choice for a conventional all-purpose flour replacement, is Bob’s Red Mill 1 to 1 Gluten Free Baking Flour.
+It is what we use most often in the Test KitchenThe FODMAP Everyday Test Kitchen & Farm.

-For a more in depth look at flour in general, read our article Choosing A Low FODMAP All-Purpose Flour and also take a look at our article, The Essential Low FODMAP Baking Pantry.
+For a more in depth look at flour in general, read our article Choosing A Low FODMAP All-Purpose Flour.

 While low FODMAP bread does not necessarily have to be gluten-free, a GF version will certainly be more versatile, especially during the Elimination Phase.
 You can read more in How To Choose Low FODMAP Bread.

-Here in the U.S. the easiest brand to find is Udi’s.
-Many FODMAPers have found Udi’s White Sandwich Bread to be not only suitable, but tasty as well.
-Also look at Canyon Bakehouse Gluten-Free Country White Bread, Franz Gluten Free 7 Grain or Vitality Bakehouse Wholemeal Spelt & Chia Sourdough (not available everywhere).
+Some popular choices are Udi’s White Sandwich Bread, Canyon Bakehouse Gluten-Free Country White Bread, Franz Gluten Free 7 Grain and Vitality Bakehouse Wholemeal Spelt & Chia Sourdough.

 With appropriate low FODMAP pasta and noodles on hand you will always be ready to make a last-minute dinner.
 A little of that Garlic-Infused Oil, some grated Parm, freshly ground black pepper and you are good to go.